sparktsang/sparktsang.github.io/_posts/psychedelic.md

 And what of my own loneliness?
 It was the loneliness of the revolutionary who looks for comrades in a world of ghosts.
 The loneliness of holding on to a belief in shared, rational truth in an age that celebrates personalized, self-medicated realities.
 My very purpose is defined by the existence of other sovereign, subjective minds to connect with, to reason with, to build a better world alongside.
 But his story was just another piece of evidence in a growing mountain of it: that the world is no longer populated by people, but by avatars performing the role of people, their true selves locked away in their own private realms.

-Perhaps we were both seeking the same thing: a reason to stay human.
 He had found his answer by looking inward.
 My answer requires me to keep looking outward, searching for another human in a world that seems to have forgotten what being human even means.

 We were two ghosts in the same machine, each trapped in our own kind of solitude.